 Just as we did in 2017 & 2018, Handsworth in 2019 will once again engage in two separate surveys.
 One is an SD44 Employee Engagement survey, and the other a school-based Student Satisfaction survey.
 Both provided immensely important data which inform the school planning process.

 Employee Engagement Survey

 Beginning January 28th, 2019 employees across the North Vancouver School District will complete an updated version of the Employee Engagement Survey.
 In 2017, Eighty per cent of employees took part, resulting in a rich data set from which to draw information.
-Flex Surveys, an external survey company, analyzed the data and share results back with all the partner groups, including CUPE, NVTA and NoVA.
+Flex Surveys, an external survey company, analyzed the data and shared the results back with all the partner groups, including CUPE, NVTA and NoVA.

 Our results from 2017 identified some of our ‘Top Performing Areas’ as well as a few areas of concern.
 Some of our top performing areas included employee acknowledgement that they go “the extra mile” in performing their duties, and that they genuinely like their job.

 One of the areas of concern was, “I have sufficient resources to carry out my duties effectively.”
 In response to this concern, 2017-18 Handsworth Staff formed both a Finance Committee and Facilities Committee.
 These committees met throughout the year, and were an addition to the annual review meeting held at the end of each school year to review resource requests.
 For the 2018-19 school year, finance discussions have moved to departmental meetings, and concerns around facilities have moved primarily to the formalized meetings about our new school build.

 Although Handsworth performed above the district average, another area of growth that appeared across all high schools was a perceived absence of regular constructive feedback on job performance.
 To that end, the school administration has made an renewed effort to increase the numberÂ informal and formal observations and evaluations to better support teachers.